-And that is exactly what Grilled! has done; the bargain prices manage to undercut even McDonald’s, a fact which no doubt pleases Della Pietra, whose zeal for veganismo might rival the religious piety of a Templar Knight.
+And that is exactly what Grilled! has done; the bargain prices manage to undercut even McDonald’s, a fact which no doubt pleases Della Pietra, whose zeal for veganism would rival the religious piety of a Templar Knight.

-Della Pietra is also an unabashed promoter, through the bullhorn that is Grilled!, of the various companies hawking the meat alternatives that have begun to creep into the mainstream over the last several years; He doesn’t just want a family to come and sit for lunch at one of the plastic tables sitting on the curb opposite Grilled!’s order window.
-He also wants to inspire them to grab a 12-pack of Beyond Burger patties next time they go to the supermarket.
+Della Pietra is also an unabashed promoter, through the bullhorn that is Grilled!, of the various companies hawking the meat alternatives that have begun to creep into the mainstream over the last several years.
+He doesn’t just want a family to come and sit for lunch at one of the plastic tables sitting on the curb opposite Grilled!’s order window; he also wants to inspire them to snatch up a 12-pack of Beyond Burger patties next time they go to the supermarket.

 Sharp-eyed readers who often traipse past Bushwick Dental Group on their way to Maria Hernandez Park know that Grilled! isn’t Della Pietra’s first foray into using business to amplify his convictions: late last year his Knickerbocker-facing windows featured a cartoon of two giant turkeys, one smiling.
 When the smiling turkey’s companion inquires as to why, the grinning tom answers, “Because I just found out my dentist is vegan!”

 You can visit Grilled! at 264 Suydam St. from 12 p.m. to 8 p.m., Thursday through Monday.
 They do direct delivery, too.

 For more news, sign up for Bushwick Daily’s newsletter.